 Growing and selling tobacco has become more than a hobby over the years.
 There is the enjoyment of planting the seeds, cultivating and curating the crop, and then being paid for your hard work.
-If you are one of these people who has aspirations for starting a tobacco company, it is important to do your due diligence.
+If you are one of these people who have aspirations for starting a tobacco company, it is important to do your due diligence.
 It’s not an easy business to get into, but loyal customers are easy to find when you fulfill a niche in the market.
 You just have to be sure that you have the tobacco licenses, the website or storefronts, and the business plan to help you when selling online.

 Is it Legal to Grow Tobacco?

 For personal use, cultivating and consuming tobacco is not federally regulated and is therefore legal in most states.

 But when growing and selling tobacco, things get a little more complicated.
 So, then is it legal to grow tobacco?
 According to federal law, all businesses who sell tobacco, or any of its by-products, must pay taxes on their sale.
 In addition to this, you will need to know how to get all the proper tobacco licenses for your state.

 Get Your Tobacco License

 Now that it is legal to grow tobacco, how do you make a business out of it?
 Well, first of all, you need the proper licenses.

 The industry of tobacco is heavily regulated, and as a business owner, you will need to know all about it before jumping in.
 Many of the regulations depend on the location that you will be growing and selling the tobacco from, so be sure to check with your state and local laws beforehand.
 But these are the 4 types of licenses that you may need to obtain before you begin to sell:

 Any time a new retailer is coming to the market intending to sell tobacco or any of its by-products, it will need to get a Cigarette and Tobacco License.
 You will be required to apply and submit a one-time fee for each retail location that you have.
 Many times this license is required to be renewed annually.